ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 ## Comaprison between PPO & A2C Algorithms

-From the aforementioned task implementation, general comparsion of the two stated alfgorithms is concluded below:
+From the aforementioned task implementation, general comparsion of the two stated algorithms is concluded below:

 * PPO is a policy optimization method that aims to maximize the expected reward of a policy while ensuring that the update is not too far from the previous policy.
 Whereas, A2C is an on-policy method that learns both a policy and a value function.
 The advantage of A2C is that it can use the value function estimate to reduce the variance of the policy gradient.